patrickmineault/research_code/docs/slides/01-intro.md

 # IPython notebooks

-> if you use notebooks to develop software, you are probably using the wrong tool. -- [Yihui Xie](https://yihui.org/en/2018/09/notebook-war/)
+> If you use notebooks to develop software, you are probably using the wrong tool. -- [Yihui Xie](https://yihui.org/en/2018/09/notebook-war/)

 * Notebooks are hard to keep tidy because of nonlinear execution
 * Restart and Run All is your friend